defold/doc/docs/en/manuals/editor-scripts.md

 You can interact with the editor using `editor` package that defines this API:
 - `editor.platform` — a string, either `"x86_64-win32"` for Windows, `"x86_64-darwin"` for macOS or `"x86_64-linux"` for Linux.
-- `editor.get(node_id, property)` - get a value of some node inside the editor.
+- `editor.get(node_id, property)` — get a value of some node inside the editor.
 Nodes in the editor are various entities, such as script or collection files, game objects inside collections, json files loaded as resources, etc. `node_id` is a userdata that is passed to the editor script by the editor.
 Alternatively, you can pass resource path instead of node id, for example `"/main/game.script"`. `property` is a string.
 Currently these properties are supported:
   - `"path"` — file path from the project folder for *resources* — entities that exist as files.
 Example of returned value: `"/main/game.script"`
   - `"text"` — text content of a resource editable as text (such as script files or json).
 Example of returned value: `"function init(self)\nend"`.
 Please note that this is not the same as reading file with `io.open()`, because you can edit a file without saving it, and these edits are available only when accessing `"text"` property.
+  - some properties that are shown in the Properties view when you have selected something in the Outline view.
+These types of outline properties supported:
+    - strings (read and write)
+    - booleans (read and write)
+    - numbers (read and write)
+    - vec2/vec3/vec4 properties (read and write)
+    - resources (read only)
+    Please note that some of these properties might be read-only, and some might be unavailable in different contexts, so you should use `editor.can_get` before reading them and `editor.can_set` before making editor set them.
+Hover over property name in Properties view to see a tooltip with information about how this property is named in editor scripts.
+- `editor.can_get(node_id, property)` — check if you can get this property so `editor.get()` won't throw an error
+- `editor.can_set(node_id, property)` — check if `"set"` command with this property won't throw an error

 ## Commands